SolutionGuidance/psm/docs/userhelp/source/enrollment.rst

 look under the "License Information" heading.
 Next to a license or certification number (issued by the licensure or certification authority), you'll see a "View" link.
 Click that to access the scanned image of the provider's license or certification.
-Your PC will probably automatically open a program to view the file, such as:
+Your computer will probably automatically open a program to view the file, such as:

 -  PDF files: Adobe Acrobat
 -  PNG, JPEG, BMP, GIF and TIF files: built-in image viewer